A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 In the following subsection we will show that the just-in-time gauge-fixing process will spread each disjoint $Q^j$-connected component of $F_j$ such that the linear size of the area it occupies will not increase by more than a constant factor $ s \ge 1 $.
 Once the error is spread during the gauge-fixing process we must show that the error remains correctable.
 Here we show that the spread error model can be corrected globally with the renormalisation-group decoder.
 We first define a level-$m$ spread error.

 \begin{defn}[Spread errors] Take a level-$m$ error $E$ drawn from an independent and identically distributed noise model with a chunk decomposition as in Eqn.~(\ref{Eqn:Chunk}).
-The spread error takes every $Q^j$-connected component $F_{j,\alpha} \subseteq F_j$ for all $j$, and spreads it such that this component of the error, together with the defects it produces, are supported within a container $C_{j,\alpha}$ centred at $F_{j,\alpha}$ with diameter at most $sQ^j$. \end{defn} We use the term `container' so we do not confuse them with boxes used in the following subsection.
+The spread error takes every $Q^j$-connected component $F_{j,\alpha} \subseteq F_j$ for all $j$, and spreads it such that this component of the error, together with the defects it produces, are supported within a container $C_{j,\alpha}$ centred at $F_{j,\alpha}$ with diameter at most $sQ^j$. \end{defn} We use the term `container' so we do not confuse them with boxes used in the following subsection, although containers and boxes both perform similar tasks in the proof.

 In the proof given in Ref.~\cite{Bravyi13b} the authors make use of Lemma~\ref{Lemma:Diameter} to show that the renormalisation-group decoder will not introduce a logical failure.
 This is assured given that all of the errors are small and well separated in a way that is made precise by Lemma~\ref{Lemma:Diameter}.
 With the errors of the spread error model now supported in containers as much as a factor $s$ larger than the initial connected components of the error, the connected components are now much closer together, and in some cases overlap with one another.
 We have to check that the noise will not introduce a logical failure given sufficiently low noise parameters.
 We will argue that we can still find a threshold error rate provided $(s+2)Q^m$ is suitably small compared with the system size.
 The following definition will be helpful.